Complying with New Registered Capital Rules under China’s Revised Company Law

 The amended Company Law comes into effect on July 1, 2024, meaning any companies established after this date must comply with the new rules on subscribed capital.

-In order to accommodate companies that are established before the amended Company Law comes into effect and have subscribed capital payment terms exceeding the five-year time limit, a transitional period will be implemented.
-During this transitional period, these companies will be required to gradually adjust the contribution period to meet this requirement.
+In order to accommodate companies that are established before the amended Company Law comes into effect and have subscribed capital payment terms exceeding the five-year time limit, companies will be granted three years to adjust the contribution period to meet this requirement.

-To provide guidance and ensure the implementation of this transition period, the State Council has released a draft version of the Provisions on the Registered Capital Registration Management System (the “draft provisions”) for public feedback until March 5, 2024.
-The draft provisions, if adopted in their current form, will also come into force on July 1, 2024.
+To provide guidance and ensure the implementation of the new rules within the deadline, on June 7, 2024, the State Council also approved the Provisions on the Registered Capital Registration Management System (the “management provisions”).
+The management provisions also came into force on July 1, 2024.

 Changes to the registered capital system in the amended Company Law